 2. Laws Which Directly Confer Rights and/or Provide Protection

 Later developments such as company law gave protection to company owners against their company's creditors, and patent law did much the same in the field of intellectual property.
-Coming up to date, there has been a flurry of regulation providing employment rights, including protection against unfair dismissal, sex discrimination, unreasonably low pay and excessive working time.
+There was much further social protection legislation in the 1800s and there has more recently been a flurry of regulation providing employment rights, including protection against unfair dismissal, sex discrimination, unreasonably low pay and excessive working time.
 Each extension of regulation is hotly disputed at the time, but generally becomes irreversible.

 If you are a civil servant responsible for this sort of regulation, then do make sure that you consider how you will communicate with smaller firms, and how they will cope (or not) with the detail of the regulations.
 In other words "Think Small First".